Written by: Alex Green

 SE: Your music has taken you all over the world—you must have an endless satchel of stories to tell.
 What was the most bizarre predicament you found yourself in?

 ME: To give you some idea of how rich a seam you are inviting me to mine, I will simply describe the last gig I did with Pat, in summer 2006.
 We’ve always enjoyed doing private functions for fans—weddings and so on—and this one was a big birthday bash, at an isolated house in the middle of a forest in Yorkshire.
 There were three brothers, and they all loved the Jazz Butcher.
 The trouble was, it wasn’t their party; it was a party they were throwing for their father’s 60th birthday.
 So although the family treated us as honoured guests, the assembled company mainly consisted of their father’s friends and business associates, including the local Member of Parliament, none of whom of course had any knowledge of—or interest in—the JBC.
 We asked what time they’d like us to play and they gave us a copy of the order of events.
 We were on between the falconry display and the hog roast.

 SE: Was a career in rock and roll always your goal or did you secretly foster plans to write books or teach university or run for office and rule the world?

 ME: I’ve never really wanted to do anything else, but I couldn’t strictly speaking be said to have had a career in rock and roll either.
-I was briefly a teacher, though at a tutorial college not at a university, and for the last 15 years or so I’ve made a living on and off as a freelance writer and editor.
+I was briefly a teacher, though at a tutorial college not at a university, and for the last 15 years or so I’ve made a living on and off as a freelance writer and editor (though looking for ways on how to make $500 fast all the time can sometimes get burdensome).
 As far as I can remember, at no point, even at my most paranoid and psychotic, have I wanted to run for office and rule the world.